openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 the wildcard *DNSRecord*.
 > 1. Can this logic be changed to support moving from managed DNS to
      unmanaged DNS on the `default` ingresscontroller?

+  __Closed:__ The operator will continue to retain immutability of `.spec.domain`
+              and will not support updating domain when migrating from `Managed` to `Unmanaged` DNS.

 ### Test Plan

-- Test by updating the default ingresscontroller `domain` with a manually created DNS record and ensure correct working of test workload.
+- Test by creating a new secondary ingresscontroller with a custom domain and `.loadBalancer.dns` set to `Unmanaged`.
+Ensure proper conditions and connectivity.
-- Test to ensure clean up of old DNS records when updating `.loadBalancer.dns` to `Unmanaged`.
+- Test the following update paths on a custom ingresscontroller
+  - Updating `.loadBalancer.dns` from `Managed` -> `Unmanaged` -> `Managed` and
+    to ensure no conflicts during creation/recreation of *DNSRecord*.
+  - Updating `Unmanaged` -> `Managed` and to ensure creation of new *DNSRecord* and correct conditions.

 ### Graduation Criteria